monyhar/monyhar/monyhar/components/viz/service/debugger/README.md

 anno - short for Annotation.
 This must be a string literal.
 The remote can filter on anno (as well as file and function). rect - a (gfx::) rect.
 Expected dimensions is in pixels.

-Unlike a debugging session printfs these logging macros can be remain the chromium source.
+Unlike a debugging session printfs these logging macros can be remain the monyhar source.
 This allows developers to use these debug logs in future sessions and other share them with other developers.

 The full list of these macros can be found in VizDebugger.h